eliesl/Collision-Severity-Prediction-in-Seattle/README.md

 City of Seattle has released an open source dataset containing all types of collision since 2014 to present.
 This dataset is updated weekly.

-The dataset contains 221738 rows, each of them reperents a collision sample.
+The dataset contains 221738 rows, each of them reperesents a collision sample.
 Also, it contains 40 columns:
   - 39 features (independent variables), and
   - "SEVERITYCODE" as the dependent variable which is going to be predicted based on the provided features.